cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 To test and broaden our assumptions about what people need, we held one-on-one conversations with potential and actual victims of cybercrime and collected stories from people who've witnessed and fallen victim to cybercrime through a [story gathering tool](https://tell-us.cds-snc.ca).

 We learned that most victims don't identify themselves as victims of "cybercrime".
 They might use more specific terms like "identity theft" or might be most comfortable describing their experience.
+They do not use the same categories to describe a cybercrime event that law enforcement use.

-They also do not use the same categories to describe a cybercrime event that law enforcement use.
 Their needs include: low-burden reporting, nudges to report, mitigation advice, emotional reassurance, and evidence sharing.

-# Why people choose to report cybercrime
+# Why people report cybercrime

 ## Altruism